 Pacamara and the Classic Cup

-Three of the coffees we review this month were produced from trees of Pacamara, a hybrid tree variety especially connected with Central America.
-Pacamara’s long history in the region seemed to us to qualify it as a traditional variety.
-Pacamara is originally an El Salvador innovation, released in the 1970s nevertheless worked on for more than 30 years prior at the genetic department of the Salvadoran Institute for Coffee Scientific research (ISIC).
-Pacamara is now grown in many regions of Central America; this month, we review Pacamaras from El Salvador, Guatemala and Nicaragua.
+Three of the coffees we review this month were produced from trees of Pacamara, a hybrid tree variety particularly linked to Central America.
+Pacamara’s long history in the region seemed to us to qualify it as a regular variety.
+Pacamara is originally an El Salvador invention, released in the 1970s but worked on for more than 30 years prior at the genetic department of the Salvadoran Institute for Coffee Research study (ISIC).
+Pacamara is now grown in most regions of Central America; this month, we review Pacamaras from El Salvador, Guatemala and Nicaragua.
 Pacamara is a cross of Pacas, the short-statured selection of Bourbon, and Maragogipe, a mammoth-beaned mutant of Typica.
 Pacamara retains the gigantic, showy beans of the Maragogipe while displaying a cup with a wide sensory range that often juxtaposes vibrant savory depth with light-footed floral notes.
 Pacamara is a challenging variety for producers since it is not stable from generation to generation and seedlings need to be edited for consistent appearance before planting.
-However, it remains a favorite among some specialty producers in Central America and one of the majority of North American specialty roasters.
+Nevertheless, it remains a favorite one of some specialty producers in Central America and among a number of North American specialty roasters.

-While there’s no current shortage of coffee in the world, nor of bulked beans grown in Central America, it can feel like a rarity to find coffees like those we tasted and rated for this report.
-The experience gives some hope of what may still be achieved if roasters, consumers, and producers can align on goals such as protecting the environment, fair wages for farm workers, and enjoyment of the simple enjoyment of a coffee grown, harvested and processed in traditional ways with rigor and passion.
+While there’s no recent shortage of coffee in the world, nor of bulked beans grown in Central America, it can feel like a rarity to find coffees like those we tasted and rated for this report.
+The experience gives some hope of what may still be achieved if roasters, consumers, and producers can align on goals such as protecting the environment, fair wages for farm workers, and pleasure of the humble satisfaction of a coffee grown, harvested and processed in traditional ways with rigor and passion.

-This article was inspired by the article at Coffee Review, a website specializing in coffee reviews, espresso ratings, informative articles, and coffee blogs written by coffee experts.
+This post was inspired by the post at Coffee Review, a website specializing in coffee reviews, espresso ratings, informative articles, and coffee blogs written by coffee experts.

 You must be logged in to post a comment.